rafalp/Misago/dev-docs/plugins/hooks/get-thread-edit-context-data-hook.md

 ### Arguments

-#### `action: GetEditThreadPostPageContextDataHookAction`
+#### `action: GetThreadEditContextDataHookAction`

-Misago function used to get the template context data for the edit thread page.
+The next function registered in this hook, either a custom function or Misago’s default.

 See the [action](#action) section for details.